 \section{Introduction}

 Stars in binary systems can be stripped of their hydrogen-rich envelopes -- through mass transfer or common envelope (CE) ejection -- leaving behind stripped helium stars \citep{Kippenhahn_1967, Paczyski_1967, Paczynski_1976}.
 Low-mass ($\lesssim 1\,M_\odot$) and high-mass ($\gtrsim 8 \,M_\odot$) stripped stars are called hot subdwarf (sdO/B) stars and Wolf-Rayet (WR) stars, respectively, and have been studied extensively over the last several decades \citep[e.g.,][]{crowther_2007, heber_2016}.
-The intermediate-mass stripped stars, with masses of $1-8 \,M_\odot$, are predicted to form through similar binary formation channels as sdO/B and WR stars, but especially the higher mass range ($2-8\,M_\odot$) have eluded observations until recently (\citealt{drout_2023}, hereafter \citetalias{drout_2023}).
+Intermediate-mass stripped stars, with masses of $(1-8) \,M_\odot$, are predicted to form through similar binary formation channels as sdO/B and WR stars, but have until recently eluded observational searches (\citealt{drout_2023}, hereafter \citetalias{drout_2023}).

-Intermediate-mass stripped stars are formed via binary envelope stripping of stars with initial masses of $5-25\,M_{\odot}$ \citep{Gotberg_2018}.
-They have typical lifetimes of order $1-50$ Myr \citep{hovis_2025} and are predicted to be abundant.
+Intermediate-mass stripped stars are formed via binary envelope stripping of stars with initial masses of $(5-25)\,M_{\odot}$ \citep{Gotberg_2018}.
+They have typical lifetimes of order $(1-50)$ Myr \citep{hovis_2025} and are predicted to be abundant.
 Binary population synthesis models estimate $\sim 8 \times 10^3$ and $\sim 6 \times 10^4$ binaries in the Milky Way (MW) containing stripped stars more massive than $2.6\,M_\odot$ and $1\,M_\odot$, respectively \citep{hovis_2025, Yungelson_2024}.
-Similarly, they are predicted to be common in the Magellanic Clouds (MCs), with population synthesis models estimating $\sim6000$ and $\sim1600$ binaries containing stripped stars more massive than $1\,M_\odot$ in the Large Magellanic Clouds (LMC) and Small Magellanic Cloud (SMC), respectively.
-However, only a small number of intermediate-mass stripped stars have been discovered so far due to the difficulty of distinguishing them in photometric surveys from more numerous main-sequence (MS) stars and other blue objects.
+Similarly, they are predicted to be common in the Magellanic Clouds (MCs), with population synthesis models estimating $\sim6,000$ and $\sim1,600$ binaries containing stripped stars more massive than $1\,M_\odot$ in the Large Magellanic Clouds (LMC) and Small Magellanic Cloud (SMC), respectively.
+However, only a small number of intermediate-mass stripped stars have been discovered so far, due to the difficulty of distinguishing them in photometric surveys from more numerous main-sequence (MS) stars and other blue objects.